AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 ## How do I install Rsync?

-To install Rsync, run one of the following commands.
-Select the command based on the operating system of your source server.
+To install Rsync, run one of the following commands based on the operating system of your source server:

 -   CentOS: yum -y install rsync.
 -   Ubuntu: apt-get -y install rsync.